OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

     >>> my_engine.set("RPM",7500)
     Traceback (most recent call last):
         ...
-    TraitError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of 7500 <type 'int'> was specified.
+    ValueError: Trait 'RPM' must be a float in the range [1000.0, 6000.0] but a value of 7500 <type 'int'> was specified.

 * Indentation is not preserved between code blocks in the same group.
 This means that all functions and